Clinical Trials Directory

 Thoracic Cancer

-We are doing this study to find the most effective, safe dose of an experimental drug called ONC-392 (the study drug).
-We want to know how well it works compared to the standard chemotherapy drug, docetaxel, for treating NSCLC.
+We are doing this study to find the most effective, safe dose of an experimental drug called NVL-655 (the study drug).
+We want to know how well the study drug works compared to alectinib, which is a standard treatment for NSCLC.

 Compensation: No